Prem-ium/Auto-StockTrader/README.md

-# Sofi AutoTrade
+# Auto Stock Trader

-A short and sweet python script to help automate the purchase or sale of a stock across multiple accounts on Sofi Invest.
+A short and sweet python script to help automate the purchase or sale of a stock across multiple accounts on Sofi, Chase, (and more) Invest.